Surp Yerrortutyun Armenian Church

 Surp Yerrortutyun Armenian Church (Սուրբ Երրորդութիւն Եկեղեցի, Beyoğlu Üç Horan Ermeni Kilisesi) is a 19th-century Armenian church located in Istanbul, Turkey.

 Location

-Located in Beyoğlu district of Istanbul in Turkey, Surp Yerrortutyun Church borders to Sahne sokak (formerly: Tiyatro sokak) in the west, to NNevizade sokak (formerly: Ermeni kilisesi sokak) in the north, to Solakzade sokak (formerly: Sol sokak) in the east and to buildings and Tokatlıyan Han on İstiklal Avenue in the south.
+Located in Beyoğlu district of Istanbul in Turkey, Surp Yerrortutyun Church borders to Sahne sokak (formerly: Tiyatro sokak) in the west, to Nevizade sokak (formerly: Ermeni kilisesi sokak) in the north, to Solakzade sokak (formerly: Sol sokak) in the east and to buildings and Tokatlıyan Han on İstiklal Avenue in the south.

 History

 The church building was initially constructed in wood by Europeans in early 16th century on the uphill of Galata in Constantinopleto be used by the servants of the diplomatic missions in Pera.
 According to a handwritten document bearing the seal of the Ottoman Sultan, the wooden church and its real estate were purchased in 1515 by the Armenian community from Greeks in 1515.
 The church was named "Surp Yerrortutyun" ("Üç Horan" Turkish for Holy Trinity).
 The Church of Galata served the community ten years long until it was closed down by the priests and the trustees.
 Several fires caused that no information between the 16th and the 19th century remained.
 According to a document preserved in the Galata Church, the real estate of the Surp Yerrortutyun Church was extended by purchasing of neighboring grounds through notables of the community initiated by the trustee Krikor Amira Kevorkyan-Çerazyan.
 On the site of the Surp Yerrortutyun Churchü, an infant school was built named "Surp Echmiadzin".
 During the reign of Sultan Mahmud II (r.
 1808–1839), the building was converted into a church.
 The wooden church, which was consecrated in the name "Surp Yerrortutyun" during the Pentecost in 1807, burnt down in 1810.
 The church service continued with a temporary altar.
 The destroyed building was demolished with an imperial order in 1836.
 The current church was built with the financial support of the Armenian community.
 It was designed and constructed by Garabet Balyan, Hamamcıbaşı Minas Agha and Hovhannes Serveryan.
 The building had annexes for the clergy, priests and the trustees.
 The church was opened on 18 June 1838 following its consecration.

 From 1838 on, the church was administrated by an independent board of trustees and clergy.
 With an imperial order dated 16 December 1845, the church building was restored.
 In 1846, a coeducational school building, named Naregyan School, and some other annexes were constructed inside the courtyard of the church.
 The additional buildings were restored in 1867.
 However, they were destroyed during the 1870 Beyoğlu Fire.
 A three-store masonry building was constructed replacing the old one.
 The church's title deed was registered on 14 November 1889.
 The church building was restored with an imperial order of 13 February 1890.
 The latest restoration took place in 1989.
 The poorhouse in the northeastern corner of the courtyard was converted into a dispensary in 1897.

 In October 2018, the real estate of the church, which was confiscated earlier, was returned to the church's foundation.